Ya-Foo/QR-register/README.md

 - OAuth credentials - obtain from me

 > [!CAUTION]
-> Sharing the credentials will allow potential malicious activites to be performed under my account.
+> Sharing the credentials will allow potential malicious activities to be performed under my account.
 So please keep my credentials secret :sob::sob::sob:.

 ### Installation

-Just simply download this repo then move the `env` into the directory, after that open PowerShell and activate the environment
+Just download this repo then move the `env` into the directory, after that open PowerShell and activate the environment

 ```shell
 env/Scripts/activate